normmcgarry/gulp-hook-standards-scaffold/README.md

 * `--livereload` will enable livereload; you can also enable livereload in the `./gulp/config.js` file

+# Structure

+Describe the file and folder setup.

 # Gulp

 This project uses the Gulp taskrunner to run a number of different tasks including file copying, moving, and deletion,